All About Microsoft Access 2013 and Access 365

 The changes to the desktop version of Access 2013

-The Access 2013 desktop version is much unchanged from previous versions – it still supports the Front-End and Back-End database model and Visual Basic for Applications (VBA).
+The Access 2013 desktop version is much unchanged from previous versions – Access 2013 still supports the Front-End and Back-End database model and Visual Basic for Applications (VBA).

 The Access User Interface (IDE) has come in for much criticism.
-It is bland and dull – with only three choices for the theme (White, Light Gray, Dark Gray).
+The IDE is bland and dull – with only three choices for the theme (White, Light Gray, Dark Gray).

 Access 2013 no longer supports: